About USB live sticks

 User Manual: I got a live USB thumbdrive ... what now?

 The very first program starting in a computer, even before the operating system, (Windows, Mac OSX, GNU/Linux, or FreeBSD, etc.) is the boot loader from the mother card maker.
-This program, BIOS or UEFI, works silently, it finds storage devices connected to the main board, and launches the bootstrap featured by one of those devices.
+This program, BIOS or UEFI, works silently, it finds storage devices connected to the main board, and lanches the bootstrap featured by one of those devices.

 I choose the USB thumbdrive as the boot medium